 Active Kinematics Control (AKC)

-This is a safety feature that enables the rear wheel on a vehicle to assist the front steering angle.
-AKC will provide your vehicle with an increased level of stability, agility as well as comfort when it changes direction.
+This safety feature enables the rear wheel on a vehicle to assist the front steering angle.
+AKC will provide your vehicle with increased stability, agility, and comfort when it changes direction.
 A vehicle’s steering movement occurring in the rear of the vehicle will begin an active track actuator that is electrically controlled.
 There could be one in the middle of the rear axle.
-AKC could also involve two small actuators located in the suspension for each of your vehicle’s rear wheel.
+AKC could also involve two small actuators located in the suspension for each of your vehicle’s rear wheels.
 Their location will be determined by the needs of a vehicle’s individual make and model.